Washington farm exports hampered by cargo-container shortage

 Dave Martin, export sales manager for Stemilt Growers in Wenatchee, one of the state's biggest tree-fruit exporters, said the company would ship up to 15 containers of fruit a week to Taiwan before the pandemic.
 "This week, we will not have a ship," he said.

-The shortage has promoted foreign customers of Stemilt to look to competitors in countries such as Chile, where the apple harvest just started.
+The shortage has prompted foreign customers of Stemilt to look to competitors in countries such as Chile, where the apple harvest just started.

 "Those sales are lost," Martin said, commenting on the numerous shipments forgone since November.